 Shopify subscription fee model will provide a significantly higher upfront cost, You will need to pay to run your eCommerce store no matter whether are you getting sales or not.
-Etsy on the other hand only incur cost when your product is listed and being sold.
+Etsy on the other hand only incur costs when your product is listed and being sold.

 It is good to start on Etsy when your sales volume is lower.
-But when your business grows, you definitely want to have your own Shopify store as you are going to save a lot in transaction fees.
+But when your business grows, you want to have your own Shopify store as you are going to save a lot in transaction fees.

 7. Shopify vs. Etsy: Analytics